TowhidKashem/snapchat-clone/README.md

         <code>https://localhost:3000/</code>
         <ul>
           <li>
-            In Chrome you will receive a "Your connection is not private" error
+            In Chrome you will receive a "Your connection is not private" warning
             <ul>
               <li>
                 Click "Advanced" &gt; "Proceed to localhost (unsafe)"